Griffin-Group/Angularly_Resolved_Modeling_of_Phonon_Interfacial_Transport/README.md

-# Code and Data for “Theoretical Design of Phonon Filters for Quantum Sensing and Qubits”
+# Theoretical Design of Phonon Filters for Quantum Sensing and Qubits

 This repository contains the code, input data, calculated results, and figure-generation materials supporting the manuscript: